slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
 > *"People come, people go – they’ll drift in and out of your life, almost like characters in a favorite book.
 When you finally close the cover, the characters have told their story and you start up again with another book, complete with new characters and adventures.
 Then you find yourself focusing on the new ones, not the ones from the past."
 -- Nicholas Sparks*
-> *"Respect was invented to cover the empty place where love should be."
--- Leo Tolstoy*
 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
 -- Kevin Kelly*
 -->

-> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
--- Jim Butcher*

 > *"Your friends are the ones that go to your funeral in a day of rain."
--- an old General*
+-- Anonymous*

 Life is meant to be lived in community.
 Cleave from your family but come back.
 You need to be independent and loyal at the same time.

+> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
+-- Jim Butcher*

-> *"Really great people make you feel that you too can be great."
+> *"Keep away from people who try to belittle your ambitions.
+Small people always do that, but the really great make you feel that you too can become great."
 -- Mark Twain*

 > *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness."